Authentic and colourful

 Since most visitors would tend to be out on the lake during the daytime, this market is less tourist-orientated than the further-flung lakeside ones, some of which now see as many tourists as locals and have as many souvenir stalls as fruit and veg ones.
 Especially colourful at Mingalar are the flower growers bringing their temperate flower varieties of roses, carnations, chrysanthemums and so on down from the hills to sell.

 During high season, when the lakeside markets can get very busy with foreign visitors, this is a much quieter and appealing alternative.
 Sure, you won't have the boats and lake background, but you can sample the atmosphere (and local snacks) of a traditional Burmese market in relative tranquility, and it won't cost you anything to get here.
-Vendors are mostly Shan or local Intha people, though you'll also see Pa-O and even occasionally Palaung from the nearby hills.
+Vendors are mostly Shan or local Intha people, though you'll also see Pa-O and even occasionally Palaung from the ...
+Travelfish members only (Full text is around 200 words.)

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.